 "Never regret anything you have done with a sincere affection; nothing is lost that is born of the heart."

-Philip St. John Basil Rathbone MC (13 June 1892 – 21 July 1967) was a South African-born English actor best known for his role as Sherlock Holmes in fourteen Hollywood films and in a radio series.
+Philip St. John Basil Rathbone MC (13 June 1892 – 21 July 1967) was a South African-born English actor best known for his portrayal of Sherlock Holmes in fourteen Hollywood films and in a radio series.

-When he wasn't playing Sherlock Holmes, he was often playing sneering villains.
-He was a real-life Master Swordsman, so he got cast in a lot of swashbucklers (where he almost always lost those sword fights to the likes of Errol Flynn).
+When he wasn't playing Holmes, he was often playing sneering villains.
+A real-life Master Swordsman, he got cast in a lot of swashbucklers (where he almost always lost those sword fights to the likes of Errol Flynn).

 - Sherlock Holmes and the Voice of Terror (1942)